Pol-e Dokhtar County

 Pol-e Dokhtar County (شهرستان پلدختر) is in Lorestan province, Iran.
 Its capital is the city of Pol-e Dokhtar.

 History

-After the 2016 National Census, the village of Sarab Hammam was elevated to the status of a city.
+The village of Sarab Hammam was converted to a city in 2020.

-In 2023, Mamulan District (Note: Renamed the Central District of Mamulan County) was separated from the county in the establishment of Mamulan County.
-Additionally, Jelogir Rural District was separated from the Central District in the formation of Bala Geriveh District, including the new Jayedar-e Jonubi Rural District.
+In 2023, Mamulan District (Note: Renamed the Central District of Mamulan County) was separated from the county in the establishment of Mamulan County and renamed the Central District.
+At the same time, Jelogir Rural District was separated from Pol-e Dokhtar County's Central District in the formation of Bala Geriveh District, including the new Jayedar-e Jonubi Rural District.

 Demographics

 Population

-At the time of the 2006 census, the county's population was 74,537 in 16,278 households.
+At the time of the 2006 National Census, the county's population was 74,537 in 16,278 households.
 The following census in 2011 counted 75,327 people in 19,276 households.
 The 2016 census measured the population of the county as 73,744 in 21,303 households.

 Administrative divisions

 Pol-e Dokhtar County's population history and administrative structure over three consecutive censuses are shown in the following table.